mmontesanonyc/my-work/content/posts/covid-19-pages/index.md

 ## Service-oriented products
 In 2020 and 2021, we developed a few key service-oriented components of this project.
 - Data by ZIP: an interactive page that lets you enter a ZIP code and get data for that webpage.
-This was focused on helping people understand what was happening in their neighborhood.
+This was focused on helping people understand what was happening in their neighborhood. {{< imagemodal src="/data-by-zip.png" link="See Data by ZIP." caption="Data by ZIP page" id="modaldbz">}}
 - Screenreader accessibility.
 We worked with NYC's Digital Accessiblity Coordinator to understand accessibility issues better, and started designing and developing our data pages so that they'd be accessible and usable for people who use screenreader technologies.
 [You can read about our strategies here](https://nychealth.github.io/covid-maps/accessibility/).

 ## Successes
 Our Communications parters told us that when the pandemic started, web traffic to the Health Department was 10 times higher than it was before the pandemic.
 And, early in the pandemic, half of that was to the data webpages.

 Traffic remained high through the pandemic - often mirroring the epi curve as new waves lead to renewed interest.
 At its peak, our charts were viewed 1,100,000 times per day.
+It was clear that this project had wide-reaching effects.
+- We built the Health Department's most high-profile digital product ever.
+- We brought our knowledge to the world, allowing it to influence research, policy, and pandemic response
+- We raised the profile of the importance of smart, strategic data communication in the department
+- We advised people in other jurisdictions' health agencies on how to do similar work